-Perspective | Four years after Muhammad Ali’s death, Louisville needs his unbridled spirit
+Perspective | My Louisville home is now a heart-wrenching American tragedy

 Actually, America may have never absorbed the full lesson.

 As he evolved from the Louisville Lip to The Greatest, Ali kept Louisville close.
 He challenged and changed the world, but no matter how ridiculed or revered he was, he maintained his personable charm.
 The city didn’t just love Ali.
 It knew him.
 Louisville is full of people who can tell personal stories about growing up with Ali and interacting with him, about his kindness and humor.
-He represented the most bombastic example how we see ourselves: special yet down to earth.
+He represented the most bombastic example of how we see ourselves: special yet down to earth.
 And so in love with home, despite its quirks and troubling past and national perception.

 I watch Ali clips on YouTube all the time.
 One of my favorites is his 1974 interview after beating George Foreman in the Rumble in the Jungle.
-He ended that session this way: “I’m recognized all over the world now, but my greatness came and started in Louisville, Ky.
+He ended that session this way: “I’m recognized all over the world now, but my greatness came and started in Louisville, Kentucky.
 And that’s one of the greatest cities in America.
-Louisville, Ky.!”
+Louisville, Kentucky!”

 He was Louisville’s hype man, and who could ignore anything Ali said?
 Even if you tried, he would wear you down with the volume of his words.